Transforming Lives. Transforming Cities

 What's the latest?

-Internationally renowned John Wardle Architects (JWA) has been appointed as the principal consultant for the Northern Transformation project.
-JWA is partnering with three Tasmanian practices founded and run by University of Tasmania alumni: Room11, 1+2 Architecture and Philp Lighton Architects .
+Internationally renowned John Wardle Architects (JWA) are the principal consultants for the Northern Transformation project, partnering with three Tasmanian practices founded and run by University of Tasmania alumni: Room11, 1+2 Architecture and Philp Lighton Architects.

 The Northern Transformation Program is a partnership between the University, TasTAFE and three levels of government.
 The Australian Government is contributing $150 million in funding, while the State Government and the University are each contributing $75 million.
 The City of Launceston and the Burnie City Council are making strategic land allocations and investment in associated public infrastructure.